klientjs/open-stack/README.md

 ### Contributions

 To take full advantage of all the features offered by this repository, you must follow the conventions adopted by it.
-This mainly happens during development, using commit messages based on [Angular commit naming rules](https://github.com/angular/angular.js/blob/master/DEVELOPERS.md#commits).
+This mainly happens during development, using commit messages based on [Conventionnal commits rules](https://www.conventionalcommits.org/).
 With this specific formatting, automatic management of a beautiful changelog is made possible.
 We recommend that you use these rules as much as possible, to make the most complete changelog for each release.

 #### Issues and PR